kevinzepwa/medicat/README.md

 ![alt text][preview]

 ## Description
 This is an online healthcare booking application.
 The app has available physicians.
 You can choose the practitioner of the speciality you want, see bookings and cancel appointments.
+The app is served by a custom API (endpoint https://chlorinated-medicat-server.glitch.me)

 ## link
 You can view the live page from [here](https://medicat.netlify.app/)